EoRImaging/FHD/dictionary.md

   -*Default*: 0 <br />
   -*eor_wrapper_defaults*: 0 <br />

-**diffuse_calibrate**: path to the .sav file containing a map/model of the diffuse in which to calibrate on.
+**diffuse_calibrate**: path to the .sav file or .skyh5 file containing a map/model of the diffuse in which to calibrate on.
 The map/model undergoes a DFT for every pixel, and the contribution from every pixel is added to the model visibilities from which to calibrate on.
 If no diffuse_model is specified, then this map/model is used for the subtraction model as well.
 See diffuse_model for information about the formatting of the .sav file. <br />
   -*Default*: undefined (off) <br />
   -*eor_wrapper_defaults*: 0 <br />